 Adolf von Knigge, Über den Umgang mit Menschen (Hannover, 1788)

 Tutors (Hofmeister for the aristocracy; Hauslehrer for everyone else) prepared children for life at the university, and wealthier families often had these tutors accompany their sons to the university.
-Christian Jakob Kraus [bio], a student and later colleague and close friend of Kant, served for one year as Hofmeister to Archibald Nikolaus Gebhard Keyserlingk, the son of a local aristocrat and six years his junior, who matriculated at the university on May 3, 1777.
-Kraus describes his duties as follows:
+Typically they lived in the family home — they were “in service” (or had a Condition) with the family.
+Christian Jakob Kraus [bio], a student and later colleague and close friend of Kant, served for one year as Hofmeister to Archibald Nikolaus Gebhard Keyserling, a second-cousin of Heinrich Christian Keyserling [bio], with whom he was living.
+Archibald was six years younger than Kraus and matriculated at the university on 3 May 1777.
+Kraus described his duties as follows:

 I have to do nothing more with my young count than accompany him to Kant’s courses, then quiz him over them, and guide him in reading, which he does gladly enough anyway.
 I’m then free the entire afternoon, and after four o’clock I see nothing more of my young count, since there are social gatherings here every day.
 For this nominal effort I receive 200 Thaler a year and free room and board.

 Ich habe mit meinem jungen Grafen nichts zu thun, als ihn in die Collegia des Kant zu begleiten, dann zu wiederholen, und ihn zum Lesen anzuführen, welches er ohnedem gerne thut.
 Den ganzen Nachmittag bin ich frei und von vier Uhr an bekomme ich meinen jungen Grafen nicht zu sehen, denn es ist tagtäglich Gesellschaft hier.
 Für diese meine geringe Mühe bekomme ich jährlich zweihundert Thaler und freie Station.
-[Letter to von Auerswald, 4 May 1777; qtd. in Voigt 1819, 62; qtd. in Brandt/Stark 1997, lxx]
+[Letter to von Auerswald, 4 May 1777; qtd. in Voigt 1819, 62; qtd. in Krause 1881, 64]

 By the mid-18th century, even many non-aristocratic families were able to hire tutors; and for someone in the countryside, it was often less expensive to hire a live-in tutor (often costing no more than 40-50 rthl. per year, above the expense of room and board) than to send one’s son to a Latin boarding school in the city.
 These tutoring positions also provided a means for recent theology graduates to survive while waiting for their pastoral appointments, which often took years.